thmstrmnd/embedded-e8/README.md

 ![Breadboard Layout](AE8-breadboard.jpg)

 ## Get Started <a name="start"></a>
-#### Module 1: ESP8266
+#### M1: ESP8266 Module
 * Upload the bare minimum code from the Arduino IDE.
-If there are errors, check whether you have chosen the right port, have admin access and properly configured the Arduino IDE for ESP8266.
+If there are errors, check whether you have chosen the right port, have admin access or have properly configured the Arduino IDE for ESP8266.
-#### Module 2: Multiplexer
+#### M2: Multiplexer Module
 * The multiplexer extends the analog to digital conversion (ADC) to 5.
 Hence, you can place up to 5 analog sensors simultaneously.
-Upload the code ADConversion.ino from WorkableCodeSketches folder to ESP8266.
+Upload the code [ADConversion.ino](https://github.com/IoTPH/Assembly-E8/tree/master/WorkableCodeSketches) to ESP8266.
 Connect at least 2 analog sensors, then fire up the serial monitor and check whether it reads the values.
-#### Module 3: Level Converter
+#### M3: Level Conversion Module
 * Writeup being developed
-#### Module 4: Transistor Array
+#### M4: Transistor Array Module
 * Writeup being developed

 ## Annex <a name="technotes"></a>